andyyou/xeats-sdk/README.md

 There are currently four VUE components in the package.
 - `user-booking`: This component will show the seats map and seats information for user to book the seat.
 - `management`: This component is for managers to choose spots, create seats, change seats status, change seats shape, also to categorize seats.
-- `spots-list`: This component is embeded in `management` component, which will get the list of authorized spots for user to change current spots.
+- `spots-list`: This component is embedded in `management` component, which will get the list of authorized spots for user to change current spots.
-- `v-frame`: This component is for embeding other components in an iframe.
+- `v-frame`: This component is for embedding other components in an iframe.

-# Changelog
+# Change log

 * `2017-05-23` Accept array of objects for category property in ManagerMap.
 Display the legend in UserMap
 * `2017-05-19` Accomplish changing seats shape